scantxt/scantxt/README.md

 See more info on `scan` records and format here: [SCAN.md](SCAN.md)

+You can view examples of these at <https://www.scantxt.org/.well-known/scan.json> or by doing a DNS TXT lookup against `_scan.scantxt.org`

 ## `scanner` records

 This is a mechanism for scanners to set contact details and signpost what type of scanning they perform.